 Applied Science - Early Childhood, Bachelor of Applied Science

-If you have earned any associate degree from a community college, our B.A.S. in Early Childhood Education might be the perfect way to continue your education.
-Our B.A.S. in Early Childhood Education is based on state and national education reforms and concentrates on educating you about the expanding specialized knowledge base concerning early childhood.
+If you have earned any associate degree from a community college, our Bachelor of Applied Science (BAS) in Early Childhood Education might be the perfect way to continue your education.
+Our BAS in Early Childhood Education is based on state and national education reforms and concentrates on educating you about the expanding specialized knowledge base concerning early childhood.
 This degree does not result in state certification.

 If you have completed or will complete an associate degree from a community college, you may pursue this degree.

 Our goal in offering the Bachelor of Applied Science (BAS) degree is to provide you with a general knowledge of management, organizational, and policy issues and to advance your communication, computer, and quantitative skills.
 This degree also offers you the opportunity to complete a specialization that will broaden your career horizons, promote life-long learning, and enrich your life.
 Northern Arizona University offers this degree at selected campuses throughout Arizona.